Who's Behind Listverse?

 This beast ruled South America for millions of years until the sea levels became lower and North America became connected to South America.

 Smilodon, native to North America, made the journey to South America about 2 million years ago.
 Thylacosmilus disappeared practically at the same time, outcompeted, and perhaps even hunted to extinction by the cat.
-In other words, Smilodon basically conquered an entire continent, driving its less adaptable competitors to extinction, therefore its place as #1 in this list.
+In other words, Smilodon basically conquered an entire continent, driving its less adaptable competitors to extinction.